+Litigation Challenging the MSA.
 Litigation challenging the validity of the MSA, including claims that the MSA violates antitrust laws, has not been successful to date, although several cases are pending.
 Participating Manufacturers are not typically named as defendants in these cases.